fairymavisv/StockPortfolio/README.md

 The Stock Portfolio project, in its renewed form, aims to stand as a testament to the idea that setbacks are not the end but rather the catalysts for growth.
 Stay tuned for updates as I work towards turning this vision into reality.

-Thank you for your interest and support!
+Thanks for your interest and support!